 I used to think that marketing was a dirty word.
 I could not understand why anyone would actually want to engage in marketing.
 God definitely has a sense of humor and a way of growing us.
-Here I am, years later, a book marketing consultant, teacher, and author.
+Here I am, years later, a book marketing consultant, speaker, and author.

 I am an independently published author and a traditionally published author.
-I am also the Director of Christian Small Publishers Association (CSPA) an organization that exists to help small publishers and independently published authors market their books in the Christian marketplace.
+I am also the Director of Christian Indie Publishing Association (CIPA) an organization that exists to help small publishers and independently published authors market their books in the Christian marketplace.